Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Results

 \subsection{Control pools}

 Proper control samples are crucial as AGN occurrence and the merger rate can depend on host galaxy properties such as stellar mass and redshift \citep[e.g.,][]{airdPRIMUSDependenceAGN2012,ferreiraGalaxyMergerRates2020}.
-Specifically, the merger and AGN control samples satisfy the following conditions,
+Specifically, the merger and AGN control samples satisfy the following conditions:

 We chose these values according to the estimated normalised median absolute deviations for photo$-z$ and $M_{\star}$ \citep{Q1-SP031}.
-These two conditions ensure that each galaxy/AGN is compared with a sample of galaxies with similar redshift and stellar mass.
-For each galaxy/AGN in the original sample, we required at least 10 counterparts that satisfy these criteria.
-When more than 10 controls were found, we randomly picked 10 of them.
-If there are fewer than 10 controls, we iteratively increased our tolerances by a factor of 1.5 for each parameter.
-This operation is performed up to three times; otherwise, we rejected the galaxy/AGN.
+These two conditions ensure that each galaxy (AGN) is compared with a sample of galaxies with similar redshift and stellar mass.
+For each galaxy (AGN) in the original sample, we required at least ten counterparts that satisfy these criteria.
+When more than ten controls were found, we randomly picked ten of them.
+If there were fewer than ten controls, we iteratively increased our tolerances by a factor of 1.5 for each parameter.
+This operation was performed up to three times; otherwise, we rejected the galaxy (AGN).
 When constructing controls for AGN galaxies, we sampled from all galaxies that do not host any detected AGN, a pool of $330\,931$ possible galaxies.
+Non-AGN controls were constructed independently for each AGN selection.

+While matching in other physical parameters, such as star formation rate, could further refine the control samples, we have not included these in the current analysis.
+Specifically, star formation rate estimates available in \citetalias{Q1cite} are subject to considerable uncertainties at this stage \citep[e.g., normalised median absolute deviations of $\sim 0.45-0.64\,{\rm dex}$, as detailed in ][]{Q1-SP031}.
+Given these large uncertainties, attempting to match the star formation rate would not improve the control.